 Putting together a point of sale system is much easier than you may think and it can save you a small fortune.
 We routinely get calls from retailers who have been quoted large sums for just one stand-alone system.
 But most people who own a home computer already have the skills needed to do it themselves.

-A POS system is basically a Windows computer with some simple devices connected to it like a slip printer, a bar code scanner and a cash drawer.
-These devices all connect to a plain, off-the-shelf Windows PC.
-The manner in which they connect is not any more complicated than other PC hardware.
+A POS system is basically a Windows computer or tablet with some simple devices connected to it like a slip printer, a bar code scanner and a cash drawer.
+These devices all connect to a plain, off-the-shelf Windows PC, laptop or tablet.
+The manner in which they connect is not any more complicated than other hardware.
 The classic starter kit looks like this:

 A receipt printer - Star and Epson are popular brands ($200 to $250).
 This is not necessary if you only want to print invoices and statements - those will print on an ordinary printer (see next item).

 An inkjet or laser printer for invoices, statements, reports, price tags and bar code labels ($100 to $200).

 A barcode scanner ($100 for a basic model, up to $200 for a laser scanner.
 This connects to a USB port with no other setups required.

 When you are ready for some more advanced functions you can add:

 A Logic Controls PD3000 Serial or LD9000 USB pole display ($250).

 A high-volume barcode printer $300).

 A portable stock counter or data terminal ($400).
 This makes stock taking faster and easier, especially if it is all bar coded.
 It also makes it fast and easy to reconcile the stock counts with the inventory records.